What is the best vacuum to buy for your cleaning business? This is a very common question.

 - Filtration system is excellent.
 Four Level Advanced Filtration and HEPA media filter.

-- Awkward to carry on your back, will take some getting use to.
+- Awkward to carry on your back, will take some getting used to.

-- Canister used bags, not easy to change between homes.
+- Canister-used bags are not easy to change between homes.

 - Price is higher, running at about $400.00

 Looking for more advice on Cleaning Equipment and Supplies???
 Visit My Recommendations page for a list of cleaning supplies and equipment for Residential Cleaning Businesses

 What to look for in a vacuum for a Cleaning Business